Your Position: Home - Sheet Metal Fabrication - What is different about high-speed rail?

 ]

-On 15 May , the Deutsche Reichsbahn-Gesellschaft company introduced the diesel-powered "Fliegender Hamburger" in regular service between Hamburg and Berlin (286 km or 178 mi), thereby achieving a new top speed for a regular service, with a top speed of 160 km/h (99 mph).
-This train was a streamlined multi-powered unit, albeit diesel, and used Jakobs bogies.
+On May 15, the Deutsche Reichsbahn-Gesellschaft company introduced the diesel-powered "Fliegender Hamburger" for regular service between Hamburg and Berlin (286 km or 178 mi), achieving a new top speed of 160 km/h (99 mph).
+This streamlined multi-powered unit used Jakobs bogies.

-Following the success of the Hamburg line, the steam-powered Henschel-Wegmann Train was developed and introduced in June for service from Berlin to Dresden, with a regular top speed of 160 km/h (99 mph).
-Incidentally no train service since the cancelation of this express train in has traveled between the two cities in a faster time as of .[citation needed] In August , the travel time between Dresden-Neustadt and Berlin-Südkreuz was 102 minutes.[14]
-See Berlin&#;Dresden railway.
+Following the Hamburg line's success, the steam-powered Henschel-Wegmann train was developed and introduced in June for service from Berlin to Dresden, with a regular top speed of 160 km/h (99 mph).
+Notably, no service between the two cities has matched this express train's travel time since its cancellation in 1941.
+In August, a journey between Dresden-Neustadt and Berlin-Südkreuz took only 102 minutes.
+Further development allowed Fliegenden Züge (flying trains) to operate across Germany.

 [